Practical information for visitors and international staff

 Usually our guests pay for the accommodation themselves.
 For shorter stays, we recommend one of the hotels in the centre.
 Hotel Centro has been quite popular among our visitors.
 More options can be found here, for example:

-If you are going to work at TUAS, you might also want to rent a non-furnished flat.
-Your contact person at TUAS can help you in finding a flat.
-Most rental flats in Turku can be found on Vuokraovi webpage.
+If you are going to work at Turku UAS and stay in Turku for a longer period, you might also want to rent a non-furnished flat.
+Most rental flats in Turku can be found on Vuokraovi webpage: Rental apartments at Vuokraovi

 If you are staying maximum of 90 days you might need a visa.
 Check the Finland Foreign Affairs Ministry's webpage for more information and a country specific list for required travelling documents.
 EU citizens do not need a visa.

-If you are staying more than three months you need to apply for a residence permit through Finnish Migration Services .You can also apply for the Finnish Personal Identity Code together with the residence permit.
-EU citizens need to register a right of residence after three months.
+If you are staying more than three months you need to apply for a residence permit through Finnish Immigration Service (Migri).You can also apply for the Finnish Personal Identity Code together with the residence permit.
+EU citizens need to register their right of residence after three months.

-TUAS has several units in Turku and one in Salo.
-Find out more about the best ways to travel to Turku and Salo
+Turku UAS has several units in Turku and one in Salo.
+Find out more about the best ways to travel to Turku and Salo here .

 - Turku Region Traffic